Greece Moments Greece Moments

 A beach icon on Andros

-Especially when there is no wind, the rocky bay is wonderful for swimming, even if it is very frequented in midsummer.
-Above the cliff you can park your vehicle.
-A steep path for you down to the natural beach.
+Especially when there is no wind, the rocky bay is wonderful for swimming, even if it gets very busy in midsummer.
+Above the cliff you can park your vehicle, and a steep path leads you down to the natural beach.

-💡 One beach and many legends: During the Ottoman occupation, the castle of Faneromeni was supposed to be taken, but this has not yet succeeded.
-An old lady with her pregnant daughter was then sent to the castle under a pretext for help.
+💡 One beach and many legends: During the Ottoman occupation, the castle of Faneromeni was under siege, but it had not yet been taken.
+An old lady and her pregnant daughter were then sent to the castle under a pretext to seek help.
 During the night, the lady opened the gates to the Ottomans, who killed all the inhabitants.
-Out of remorse and shame, the old woman jumped into the sea and at the place of today’s rock she turned to stone.
+Out of remorse and shame, the old woman jumped into the sea and, at the spot where the rock stands today, she turned to stone.

 #5 On the road in the south of Andros